 It means you can see your blog at a glance with this “Content Structure” feature.
-Also, you can go directly to a specific part of your blog clicking on the heading directly.
-If you have a long post then it helps you to jump to a particular part of the blog instantly.
+Also, you can go directly to a specific part of your blog by clicking on the heading directly.
+If you have a long post, it helps you jump to a particular part of the blog instantly.

 Copy All Content with a Click

 You can copy all the content of the page with one click only.
 Go to the ellipses icon at the top right to see more tools and options menu.
 There you will find an option “Copy All Content” at the bottom of the menu.
 Click this option to copy all the content on your page.
 Now you can transfer the copied content to any other page.

 Alternatively, you can use the shortcut Ctrl+A to select all content and Ctrl+C to copy it.